groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/ps.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-code-o"
+        - icon: "far fa-file-image-o"
           title: "About PS File Format"
           content: |
             PostScript (PS) is a general-purpose page description language used in the business of desktop and electronic publishing.
-The main focus of PostScript (PS) is to facilitate the two-dimensional graphic design.
-Most languages require a distinct compilation stage before the code execution while Post Script (PS) format support a runtime straight forward interpretation.
-Its early version defines the graphical shapes, different text appearances and modelled imageries on printed pages or displayed pages, following the rules of Adobe imaging model.
-A program of PS is able to intercommunicate a document description between a composition and printing system keeping the device independent and high-level.
-Moreover this program is also capable of governing the appearance of text and graphics on a display.
+The main focus of PostScript (PS) is to facilitate two-dimensional graphic design.
+Most languages require a distinct compilation stage before the code execution while Post Script (PS) format support a runtime straightforward interpretation.

           link: "https://docs.fileformat.com/page-description-language/ps/"